 Nominations are now open for the 2017 Hugo Awards.
 Members of Worldcon 75, and also of MidAmeriCon 2 (the 2016 Worldcon) and Worldcon 76 (the 2018 Worldcon), will have the right to nominate up to five candidates in each of the Hugo categories.
 Nominations will close on 2017-03-18 06:59 UTC (at 11:59 pm Pacific Daylight Time on 17 March).

 Those who joined one of the qualifying conventions before the start of January will have already received their unique personalised link to make nominations.
-Those who join in the remainder of January will receive their voting links as early as possible in February.
+(31 January was the cutoff date to join the qualifying conventions in order to nominate; Worldcon 75 members who join after that date will be able to vote on the Final Ballot when it is announced, but will not have nomination rights.)
 You can also vote by post using a paper ballot: please download and print the A4-size paper ballot (PDF, 160 kB) or the letter-size paper ballot (PDF, 160 kB).
 Postal ballots must also be received by the same deadline.

 The final ballot will be announced in April, and voting for the Hugo Awards will continue until July.
 Only Worldcon 75 members can vote on the final ballot.
 Because Worldcon 75 is in the first half of August, it is likely that the deadline for Hugo votes will be in mid-July.